VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 There are basic rules about colors, typography, spacing, and so on.
 All of these core principles become the basis for larger components--explicit, intuitive ones like buttons and date pickers and subtler ones like grid systems.

+Our UX team develops and maintains our design system.
+Like software, it evolves; it's versioned; and it's collaborative.
+There are conversations among the UX designers with me and other architects and engineers on the program about what makes sense, what is feasible.
+Are nested dropdowns necessary?
+Do we have time to create our own perfect `Datepicker`?
+How do we feel about the concept of disabled buttons, and if we think they make sense, how can we overcome common pitfalls like poor [contrast ratios](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast)?

+Stuff like that.
+We use the language of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as a common nomenclature to describe the goals of the design system.

 All of this is independent of implementation details.
 These are concepts.
 You can choose to implement these concepts and make them real for UI developers with whatever technology you choose.